Starting a Business

 General liability insurance

 Most small business owners will need a general liability policy.
-It covers you if someone sues you due to bodily injury, property damage, and personal injury for things like defamation.
-Liability insurance pays out if your business is found liable for damages.
-Not only does it cover the cost of those damages, but it will also cover attorney fees and other legal defense costs.
+It can provide financial help if someone sues you due to bodily injury, property damage, and personal injury for things like defamation.

-Keep in mind that you’re only covered up to coverage limits and minus the deductible.
+Keep in mind that you’re only covered up to your policy limits.
 Be sure to set these at a reasonable amount.
+You might also need to pay a deductible before you receive coverage.

 Commercial property insurance

-Keep in mind that these types of policies almost always exclude coverage for floods, earthquakes, and other natural disasters.
-If you live in an area affected by these kinds of events, you may want to have an additional policy.
+Keep in mind that commercial property insurance often excludes coverage for floods, earthquakes, and other natural disasters.
+If you live in an area affected by these events, you may want to have an additional policy that covers the specific risk.

 Business income coverage